Stannie Get Your Gun: Plot

 Meanwhile, Roger gets angry at Steve for stealing a cookie that Francine had saved for him.
 Driven mad by Steve's declaration of "you snooze, you lose," he sets out to gain revenge on Steve by convincing him that he was adopted.
-He begins operating on a small scale, by pointing out the minor differences between Steve and his parents.
+He begins operating on a small scale by pointing out the minor differences between Steve and his parents.
 As the show progresses, Roger's tactics become more demented; he even goes so far as to destroy all the photos and videos of Steve as a baby.
-Steve is eventually convinced that he was adopted, even going so far as to commit minor incest by French kissing his sister (leaving Hayley traumatized).
+Steve is eventually convinced that he was adopted, even going so far as to commit incest by French kissing his sister (leaving Hayley traumatized).
 Roger searches the FBI database looking for a child that fits Steve's profile, and sends him to a couple whose son was kidnapped when he was an infant.
-Roger insists that they are his real parents (as well as that they are a Norwegian sailing family), and coaxes him into wearing a sailor outfit.
+Roger insists they are his real parents (and a Norwegian sailing family), and coaxes him into a sailor outfit.
 Steve greets the family enthusiastically, and they are overjoyed at the return of their "son."
 When Roger exposes his ploy, Steve, rather than becoming angry, congratulates him on organizing such a clever ruse, much to the horrified couple's disappointment.

-As the episode ends in Stan's hospital room, Hayley sits in Roger's seat and declares "the Early bird gets the worm."
-As before, Roger slowly repeats her words, implying that he is planning to get revenge on her as well.
+As the episode ends in Stan's hospital room, Hayley sits in Roger's seat and declares, "The early bird gets the worm."
+As before, Roger slowly repeats her words, implying that he is also planning to get revenge on her.